Trading Taxes in the US

 Investor vs Trader

 Intraday income tax will depend on which category you fall into, ‘trader’ or ‘investor’.
 Unfortunately, determining this is complex and often done on a case-by-case basis.
+The IRS discusses how it distinguishes traders from investors in its guidance for individual filers.

 Investor

-Those that do not qualify as a ‘trader’ will likely be seen as an investor in the eyes of the IRS.
+Those who do not qualify as a ‘trader’ will likely be seen as an investor in the eyes of the IRS.
 This comes with a less advantageous day trading tax rate in the US.

 Classification